kalyani179/kalyani179/README.md

  ## 💼 Work Experience

 - **Qoptars** - Full Stack Developer (Sept 2024 - Present)
-  Developed a website for AP Govt. to track the recent real-time flood related data of the city Vijayawada, Andhra Pradesh & Reduced Load time of the images by 50% by using caching techniques.
+  Developed a website for AP Govt. to track the recent real-time flood related data of the city Vijayawada, Andhra Pradesh & Reduced Load time by 50% by using caching techniques.

 - **Infosys** (June 2024 - Aug 2024)
   Collaborated using the Pega tool.